Nationalist Party (Malta)

 The Nationalist Party (Partit Nazzjonalista, PN) is one of the two major contemporary political parties in Malta, along with the Labour Party.

-It is a Christian democratic, and conservative political party, and it has been described as sitting on the centre to centre-right on the political spectrum.
+It is a Christian democratic and conservative political party.
+It is centre-right on the political spectrum.
 It is supportive of Malta's membership in the European Union.
 It is currently in opposition to the Labour Party.
 Since independence in 1964, the Nationalist Party has won six out of the thirteen general elections, in 1966, 1987, 1992, 1998, 2003 and 2008.
-In 2008 it won with a paper-thin majority of around 1500 votes.
+In 2008, it won with a paper-thin majority of around 1500 votes.